MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### inbox.component

 This event collects two types of user data: Microsoft 365 subscription status, and whether the user sees ads.
-This helps us detect and fix issues where there is perceivable performance impact on the user's inbox UI components, which would cause email messages, avatar, read/unread state to not load or display properly.
+This helps us detect and fix issues where there's perceivable performance impact on the user's inbox UI components, which would cause email messages, avatar, read/unread state to not load or display properly.

 The following fields are collected: